 Wat Maha That

 Wat Maha That means the monastery of the great relic.
-It is located more or less at the centre of Ayutthaya.
+It is located more or less at the center of Ayutthaya.
 It was a royal monastery that housed the revered Buddha relics.
 Archaeological records date this monastery back to late 14th CE, another set of records point to a renovation in 17th CE but today it is just beautiful ruins.
 Historians also believe that some of the Buddha images found here pre-date Ayutthaya based on their style.
 Many big and small pagodas have been added at different points in time.

 Its architecture follows the Khmer school of temple architecture.
 There is a central tower called prang, surrounded by four towers in four directions.
 Each of these towers is then surrounded by a courtyard and a gallery.
 Like Hindu temples, most Khmer temples also consider east and north to be auspicious and west to be not so auspicious and south as neutral.
 They also mean to take the devotees inwards and follow strict principles of architecture.
 The central tower represents the Meru parvat or Meru mountain.
 All temples were built in laterite and bricks and decorated with fine stucco work.
 Wall murals representing Buddhist stories were found inside the Prang.

 Wat Maha That is not only important because of the Buddha relic but also because it was a royal monastery located next to the royal grand palace.
 It was the venue for all royal ceremonies and celebrations.
-Various medieval travellers have written gloriously about Wat Maha That.
+Various medieval travelers have written gloriously about Wat Maha That.
 It was home to a famous green stone Buddha idol of 8th CE which was later transferred from here.

 Today, Wat Maha That is famous for the Buddha head on the roots of a Tree.
 Read more here.